openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Reshape](../../../ops/shape/Reshape_1.md) specification for an explanation of this value).
 4. Use the concatenated value as the second input to the `Reshape` operation.

-It is highly recommended to write shape-agnostic transformations to avoid model reshape-ability issues.
+It is highly recommended that you write shape-agnostic transformations to avoid model reshape-ability issues.
 Refer to [Using Shape Inference](../../../IE_DG/ShapeInference.md) for more information related to the reshaping of a model.

 More information on how to develop front phase transformations and dedicated API description is provided in the [Front Phase Transformations](#front-phase-transformations).

 ### Partial Inference <a name="partial-inference"></a>
-Model Optimizer performs a partial inference of a model during a model conversion.
+Model Optimizer performs a partial inference of a model during model conversion.
 This procedure includes output shapes calculation of all operations in a model and constant folding (value calculation for constant sub-graphs).
 The constant folding is needed for the shape inference because in some cases evaluation of constant sub-graph is needed to calculate output shapes.
 For example, the output shape for the [Reshape](../../../ops/shape/Reshape_1.md) operation may be